Canon 1D X Mark II vs Panasonic GX8

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Both the 1DX Mark II and the GX8 have been discontinued, but can regularly be found used on ebay.
+The GX8 was replaced by the Panasonic GX9, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon 1D X Mark II better than the Panasonic GX8 or vice versa?
 The listing below highlights the relative strengths of the two models.